 |99.999999% (“eight nines”)||315.58 milliseconds||26.30 milliseconds||6.05 milliseconds||864.00 microseconds|

 Read more: Course Exchange Server high availability »

-In this article, you learned about Exchange Server High Availability.
+You learned about Exchange Server High Availability.
 HA is not something that you only configure on the Exchange Server level.
-You can apply it to other IT-related hardware/software configurations.
+You can apply it to other IT-related hardware and software configurations.

 Did you enjoy this article?
 You may like Check which .NET Framework versions are installed.
 Don’t forget to follow us and share this article.